A student came to me for “tips” to improve her monologue work. She complained the form causes her to struggle and push. Of course it does.

 Monologues are evil.
 No amount of imagination or focus can make up for the fact that they force a performer to work in a vacuum, requiring an intensely connected art to be demonstrated in an isolated, disconnected way.

-Choose an active piece.
+1. Choose an active monologue.
 Story pieces, while funny or touching on the page, can spew out in an unfocused ramble.
 Playing strong actions to achieve a clear objective keeps you on point.

 Happily, most auditions rely on cold reads and sides.
 The monologue—while important in early career stages—eventually returns to the underworld from whence it sprang.

 Jackie Apodaca is an associate professor and the head of performance at Southern Oregon University.